-As the Editor-in-Chief of TheServerSide, I got to monitor the search terms that drive readers to the site, and one search term that makes me wonder is ‘git branch change.’
+As the Editor-in-Chief of TheServerSide, I monitor the search terms that drive readers to the site.
+One search term that makes me wonder is “git branch change.”
+This interests me because there are several reasons people could be searching for this topic and come here.

-The reason the search query bothers me is that I don’t know exactly what people are searching for?
-If the ‘git branch change’ search term brought you to this site, you are likely interested in one of the following two topics:
+If the “git branch change” search term brought you to this site, you are likely interested in one of the following two topics:

 I’ve written full tutorials on each of those ‘git branch change’ topics, each of which is linked in the numbered list above.
-But I’ll give you the tl;dr response for each of them.
+But here’s the tl;dr response for each of them.

 To change a git branch name, you simply switch or checkout the branch of interest and issue the following command:

 branch@change /c/git/github (hotflex) $ git branch -m hotfix branch@change /c/git/github (hotfix) $ git branch -a * hotfix main

-If the developer who queried ‘git branch change’ isn’t interested in a renaming, they’re likely wondering about the command to change between Git branches in their local dev environment.
+Alternatively, a developer who queried “git branch change” may be uninterested in a renaming.
+Instead, she or he wants to better understand the command to change between Git branches in their local dev environment.

 Change Git branches switch command

 To change the current Git branch, first list the branches, and then provide the name of the branch of interest to the switch command.
-The following example has the user start on the hotfix branch and then do a git branch change to put them on the release branch:
+In the following example, the user starts on the hotfix branch and then does a git branch change to get on the release branch:

 branch@change /c/git/github (hotfix) $ git branch -a * hotfix main release support development feature branch@change /c/git/github (hotfix) $ git branch release branch@change /c/git/github (release) $ git status

-Regardless of which path your ‘git branch change’ query intended, be it the switching between branches or the renaming of one, Git makes it relatively easy to perform any of these required functionalities.
+Whichever path your “git branch change” query takes, be it to switch between branches or rename one, Git makes it relatively easy to perform any of these required functionalities.